PaladinFallen/getajob/README.md

 For example, placing an pickaxe above a toolsmith's smithing table will cause him to repair it once a day.

-Repairing may take several days for high-durability items, but after an item has been repaired once, it will glow and not despawn until a player picks it up.
+Fully repairing an item may take several days for high-durability items made out of netherite and diamond, but after an item has been repaired once, it will glow and not despawn until a player picks it up.
 You can check back after several days to retrieve your repaired gear!

 Each profession will only repair items related to their profession.